Employee Assistance Programme

 Increase Supply Moderate Evolving

-ECC rating of the market, assessed on the 31st August 2021
+ECC rating of the market, assessed on 31st March 2024.

 The inclusive employment market across Essex is growing.
-ECC externally commissions 2 direct services across MH and AWD to support people into employment directly and to sustain that employment.
-There are other services commissioned from different routes such as the Internal Targeted Employment Team and ACL which support people into the employment pathway in full or in part.
+ECC externally commissions 3 direct services across Mental Health and Adults with Disabilities to support people into employment directly and to sustain that employment.
+There are other services commissioned from different routes such as the Internal Targeted Employment Team and ACL (Adult Community Learning) which support people into the employment pathway in full or in part.

-This is a developing market and there are other providers in London and the East of England who could deliver parts of the pathway if they move into the Essex area.
-ECC is investing in coordinating the vision and delivery and exploring grants and seed funding to create additional provision in the market for more job carving opportunities.
-ECC is also exploring opportunities to support progression for adults with disabilities within that employment.
+This market continues to develop to and there are other providers in London and the East of England who could deliver parts of the pathway if they moved to and / or operated with the Essex area.
+The Council coordinates the vision and delivery and continues to explore access to grants and seed funding to create additional provision in the market for more job carving opportunities.
+We continue to explore opportunities to support progression for adults with disabilities within that employment.

 Mental Health

-The MH service is currently delivered by EPUT.
+The Mental Health Supported Employment Service is currently delivered by Essex Partnership University NHS Foundation Trust (EPUT.
 It is delivered in two parts, the Individual Placements and Support (IPS) service is to support people with severe and enduring Mental Health needs to find employment and is one of the highest performing contracts nationally.
 The other part of the contract is focused on supporting people to retain their existing employment.
 The IPS service is required to be integrated into assessment and care management teams.
-Both parts of the contract support the ASCOF measures against which this contract performs very well.
+Both parts of the contract support the ASCOF and NHS IPS Grow measures against which the contract performs very well.

 This is a developing market and there are other providers in London and the East of England who could deliver parts of the pathway if they move into the Essex area.
-ECC is investing in coordinating the vision and delivery and exploring grants and seed funding to create additional provision in the market for more job carving opportunities and pilot schemes.
+Essex County Council is investing in coordinating the vision and delivery and exploring grants and seed funding to create additional provision in the market for more job carving opportunities and pilot schemes.
+In this regard, the Council is taking part in the DWP’s Individual Placement and Support in Primary Care (IPSPC) initiative.
+This is aimed at helping adults who have a physical or mental health condition as defined by the Equality Act 2010 move into competitive employment and providing the support they need to maintain that employment.

 Essex ASC Market (AWD and MH)

-Spend (Includes the full value of the LIVE contract which is split between supported employment and day opportunities) £12.13 Miliion
+Spend (Includes the full value of the LIVE contract which is split between supported employment and day opportunities) £12.13 Million

 Current provision is working effectively to deliver and is responsive to change and actively seeking continuous improvement.